Diamond Head Apts Ltd

 No analysis available

 Storage is strongly supported for this building.
-Across the provided remarks, multiple listings mention it explicitly, including "external storage units," "storage," and a unit that "comes with one covered parking and storage."
-This aligns with the historical MLS checkboxes, suggesting the amenity is real and consistently represented rather than a one-off copy-paste error.
+Across the provided remarks, multiple listings mention it directly, including "external storage units" and units that "come with one covered parking and storage."
+The evidence appears consistent across multiple agents and aligns with the historical MLS pattern, so this feature should be retained.

 No analysis available